call-learning/ansible-role-moodle/README.md

 ```

 Prerequisites are to have docker installed locally.
-It will run the tests on postgresql.
+It will run the tests on postgresql only.
+More info in the README.md file in the tests folder.

 ### Library testing
 There is a small module that checks if moodle is installed/configured in the library folder.
-To test it you need to install nose

-    pip install nose

-Then:

-    cd library
-    nosetests -v test_check_moodle.py

-You can also test it using a mini test playbook:

-    ansible-playbook -i 'localhost,' tests/test-check-moodle.yml
+More info in the README.md of the library folder.